The Power of Early Intervention: Why Starting ABA Therapy Early Makes All the Difference

 What Early Intervention Looks Like at Buzz ABA

-Our early intervention programs in Concord, NH are comprehensive, individualized, and family-centered.
-Under the clinical leadership of Jennifer Harbour, M.S., BCBA—our Clinical Director with over 20 years of ABA experience and a background in Early Childhood Development and Special Education—we begin with thorough assessments, provide intensive programming (20-40 hours per week based on research-supported treatment intensity), and include extensive family training and support to ensure learning happens throughout your child's day.
+Our early intervention programs in Concord, NH are comprehensive and family-centered.
+They are led by Jennifer Harbour, M.S., BCBA, our Clinical Director with over 20 years of experience.
+We start with thorough assessments.
+Then we provide intensive programming (20-40 hours per week).
+We also include family training and support to help learning happen all day.

 Our Early Intervention Approach Includes: